Catmaniscatlord/MURV/dc-geolocation-intro.md

 Introduction
 ---

-This paper is split into three different sections, the process of creating MURV, a technical overview of how MURV works, and finally what is left to be accomplished with MURV.
+This paper is split into three different sections: the process of creating MURV, a technical overview of how MURV works, and finally what is left to be accomplished with MURV.